-Accepting Life’s ChallengesPosted on Sunday, May 6th, 2012 at 6:20 pm in All of Jennifer Lehr MFT's Blog, Empowerment, Self Reflection.
+Accepting Life’s ChallengesPosted on Sunday, May 6th, 2012 at 6:20 pm in All Posts, Empowerment, Self Reflection.

 I am in a chapter of my life where I am sifting, sorting and reorganizing who I am.
 Sometimes I see the more expansive parts of myself – the parts that can hold a goal over along period of time and work towards them without much coming back in return, or the parts that have kindness, or patience, for example.
 It feels good to be able to recognize where we have developed ability, wisdom or some other quality.